FS23-ASE/ASE-client/README.md

 docker compose down
 ```

-## Prerequisites and Installation to
+## Prerequisites and Installation to run locally
  All dependencies, including React, get installed with:

 ```npm install```